 The new 35,000-square-foot, two-story headquarters will include office spaces for the agency’s professional staff, meeting rooms, a lobby/reception area, work stations, break rooms, support spaces, and outdoor eating and gathering spaces.

-The envisioned office building is to be built on a portion of a 10-acre parcel the agency purchased from Lower Makefield Township, PA. in 2016.
+The envisioned office building is being constructed on a portion of a 10-acre parcel the agency purchased from Lower Makefield Township, PA. in 2016.
 The property is easily accessible via the I-295/Taylorsville Road interchange (exit 51) and is close to the Commission’s Scudder Falls Bridge, which is undergoing replacement under a comprehensive 4-1/2-year-long construction project.
-(The office building project is a separate undertaking, not part of the much broader bridge project.)
+(The office building project is a separate undertaking, not part of the much broader toll bridge project.)

 Construction activities are expected to begin in late spring 2018 and reach completion during summer 2019.